SoftwareDefinedBuildings/openbas/openbas/packages/s3ui/README.md

 {{/with}}</code></pre>

-If "somecontext" is an array (or array-like object) with an object at index 0 and a function at index 1, the object at index 0 is interpreted as specifying parameters and the function at index 1 is interpreted as a callback function.
+If "somecontext" is an array (or array-like object) with an object at index 0 and functions at indices 2 and 3, the object at index 0 is interpreted as specifying parameters and the function at indices 1 and 2 are interpreted as callback functions.

 The object of parameters may have the following properties (all optional):